 But – fried chicken, mashed potatoes, and veggies on soccer night?
 That’s a big mess on a busy night!
 When you’re meal planning, consider how the meal will work for your evening’s schedule.
 Put leftovers or one-pan meals on busy nights and save the big buffets for the weekend.

 Simplify your products.

 One way to keep a tidy household is to simplify your processes.
-Rather than a special cleaner for the bathroom, kitchen, garage, and living area consider getting concentrated amounts of all-purpose cleaner, glass cleaner, and a few other essentials.
+Rather than a special cleaner for the bathroom, kitchen, garage, and living area consider getting concentrated amounts of all-purpose cleaning solution, glass cleaner, and a few other essentials, like white vinegar.
 Then, purchase some glass spray bottles, fill them, and label them.
 This will make it easier for your family to help you clean since the process will be simpler.
 It also means fewer trips to the cleaning cabinet for the right products and fewer trips to the store to keep all those items in stock!

 Throw things away.